Opportunities and Benefits of CETA for Canada’s Aerospace Exporters

 - Canada gains a preferential trade advantage with the EU that many competitors won’t have.

 - Canadian aerospace products that fall under the WTO Plurilateral Agreement on Trade in Civil Aircraft enter the EU duty free.

-- Upon CETA’s provisional application, all EU tariffs on Canadian aerospace products will be eliminated, as well as all EU tariffs on Canadian aerospace products for military use.
+- Under CETA, all EU tariffs on Canadian aerospace products have been eliminated, as well as all EU tariffs on Canadian aerospace products for military use.

 Other non-CETA related aspects to keep in mind when exporting aerospace products to the EU